moharnadreza/jsonplaceholder/README.md

 let queryOneUser = "{ user(id:7) { username email } }"
 // and ...

-// Fetch data as JSON file format const request = require('request');
+// Or use request package to fetch data as JSON file format const request = require('request');

 request({